next-multilingual/next-multilingual/src/messages/routes.md

 use this today.
 So what does a good localized URL look like?

 - the homepage (/) will detect the best supported locale and show this content (its the only URL without a locale)
-- all other URLs are prefixed by standard BCP47 codes (languade codes are not sufficient to cover date, numbers and other format)
+- all other URLs are prefixed by standard BCP47 codes (language codes are not sufficient to cover date, numbers and other format)
 - all URLs should use UTF-8 characters (depending on the targeted user) in the segments following the BCP47 codes (https://support.google.com/webmasters/thread/13540685)
-- all spaces should be replaced by hypens (https://developers.google.com/search/docs/advanced/guidelines/url-structure)
+- all spaces should be replaced by hyphens (https://developers.google.com/search/docs/advanced/guidelines/url-structure)
 - all URLs are kept lowercase for stylistic reasons (other than potential variables that would contain an identifier)
 - all URLs should be treated as cases sensitive to avoid SEO penalties of having duplicate content
-- no indexable URL should have dupicate content used by another URL to avoid negative SEO impact
+- no indexable URL should have duplicate content used by another URL to avoid negative SEO impact
 - no URL should end with a slash
 - URL segment variables should be used instead of query parameters
 - there should be a link between localized URLs pointing to the same page to enable the use of a smart language switcher